pmitros/Science-Fallacies/README.md

 # Pre-work and References

-Prework is not required but recommended.
+Pre-work is not required but recommended.
 In particular, there are two entertaining videos which might be helpful to watch before the session.
 [This Video Will Make You Angry](https://www.youtube.com/watch?v=rE3j_RHkqJc) discusses how